Royal-Kingfisher/IRCTC/README.md

   "UPI": "yourupi@upi"
 }

-> Note: Update the fields based on your ticket booking preferences.
+> 📝 Note: Update the fields based on your ticket preferences.